Where to go on holiday in November

 This is a great time to visit Japan: the weather is mild and red and gold leaves blanket the countryside and temple gardens.
 Start in Tokyo then head out to the Alps, and the stunning Kamikochi National Park.

 November is the perfect month to visit the “real” Santa on a Christmas break in Lapland.
-Or you could head north to view Northern Lights – the next two winters will be the best for many years with spectacular displays all but guaranteed.
-We recommend a trip to Iceland where you can also try a fly-drive tour or a jeep adventure.
+Or you could head north to view the Northern Lights – we recommend a trip to Iceland where you can also try a fly-drive tour or a jeep adventure.

 Try our holiday quiz